Kapoeta East

 Roads:

 • A secondary road connects Narus to Boma in Pibor County (Jonglei State) to its north, running via Kuron Peace Village.
-In both the rainy season of 2022 and dry season of 2023, the road was designated as being “passable with difficulties” between Narus and Kuron, but impassable between Kuron and Boma.
+In both the rainy season of 2024 and dry season of 2024, the road was designated as being impassable.

 • Two secondary roads run in parallel in western areas of the county (one of which begins in Kapoeta town), close to the border with Kapoeta North County.
 The two roads meet at Mogos before separating again, and eventually become a tertiary road to Pibor County.
 At Kassangor (along the border between Kapoeta East and Pibor counties), the road splits once again, running north-west to Pibor town and north-east to Boma.
-The road between Kapoeta town and Boma town was deemed “passable with difficulties” in the dry season of 2023, but impassable during the rainy season of 2022.
+The road between Kapoeta town and Boma town was deemed impassible in the wet season of 2024 and the dry season of 2025.
 The condition of other parts of the road network are unknown.

 UNHAS-recognised Heli and Fixed-Wing Airplane Airstrips: None